 - Providing tips and best practices

 - Tuning the solution for performance and stability

 - Offering configuration assistance on your system and hardware

-- Make your computer available for remote screen sharing sessions using TeamViewer
+- Make your computer available for remote screen-sharing sessions using TeamViewer

-- Send us the logs generated by Composer
+- Send the logs generated by Composer

 Support can be conducted in English and French.
 If your interaction with Support requires that you share a complex Intuiface experience containing a non-Latin language, we may ask you to send us a modified version of your experience containing English/French markers so we can troubleshoot without confusion.

-If you provide remote access to your PC and/or send experiences and other private information to the Intuiface Support Team, Intuiface commits to keeping all material confidential and will not share them with anyone.
+If you provide remote access to your PC and/or send experiences and other private information to the Intuiface Support Team, Intuiface commits to keep all material confidential and will not share them with anyone.